OptimalBits/bull/docs/README.md

 A queue instance can normally have 3 main different roles: A job producer, a job consumer or/and an events listener.

 Although one given instance can be used for the 3 roles, normally the producer and consumer are divided into several instances.
-A given queue, always referred by its instantiation name ( `my-first-queue` in the example above ), can have many producers, many consumers, and many listeners.
+A given queue, always referred to by its instantiation name ( `my-first-queue` in the example above ), can have many producers, many consumers, and many listeners.
 An important aspect is that producers can add jobs to a queue even if there are no consumers available at that moment: queues provide asynchronous communication, which is one of the features that makes them so powerful.

 Conversely, you can have one or more workers consuming jobs from the queue, which will consume the jobs in a given order: FIFO (the default), LIFO or according to priorities.

-Talking about workers, they can run in the same or different processes, in the same machine or in a cluster.
-Redis will act as a common point, and as long as a consumer or producer can connect to Redis, they will be able to co-operate processing the jobs.
+Talking about workers, they can run in the same or different processes, in the same machine, or in a cluster.
+Redis will act as a common point, and as long as a consumer or producer can connect to Redis, they will be able to co-operate in processing the jobs.

 ## Producers